rickithadi/bigduckmusic.com/src/pages/features/2020-12-01-weekly-picks-29th-november-2020.md

   - Lincoln Lim
   - Thaddeus Lin
 ---
-**Our top picks this week - alternative hip-hop from P_NEDA, retro-styled pop from Lincoln Lim & Houg, and a funk influenced bop Thaddeus Lin.**
+**Our top picks this week - alternative hip-hop from P_NEDA, retro-styled pop from Lincoln Lim & Houg, and a funk influenced bop from Thaddeus Lin.**

 # P_NEDA